Beetles

 Habitats in Missouri

 The various types of beetles occupy different habitats.
 Some are nocturnal; others are active during day.
 Many are good fliers and are attracted to lights at night.
-Some beetles feed on decomposing materials, such as dung beetles and June beetles, are seen on rotting materials.
-Plant feeder species are found on their favorite species of plants.

 Diet & the Search for Food